Psycho-Pirate/Ammu-Nation/Readme.md

 # Note
 This program uses some header files which are now obsolete (like dos.h and graphics.h).
-Hence it runs only on DOSBox
+Hence it runs only on DOSBox.